-- a) The aerodrome operator shall provide the PACA with a complete and current copy of the aerodrome manual. - b) The aerodrome operator shall keep at least one complete and current copy of the aerodrome manual at the aerodrome and one copy at the operator's principal place of business if other than the aerodrome. - c) The aerodrome operator shall make the copy referred to in 11.11(b) available for inspection by authorized PACA personnel.
+- a) The aerodrome operator shall provide the CAA with two complete and current copies of the aerodrome manual. - b) The aerodrome operator shall keep at least one complete and current copy of the aerodrome manual at the aerodrome and one copy at the operator's principal place of business if other than the aerodrome. - c) The aerodrome operator shall make the copy referred to in 11.11(b) available for inspection by authorized CAA personnel.